The US could see shortages and higher retail prices if a dockworkers strike drags on

-NEW YORK (AP) — U.S. ports from Maine to Texas shut down Tuesday when the union representing about 45,000 dockworkers went on strike for the first time since 1977.
+NEW YORK (AP) — U.S. ports from Maine to Texas shut down this week when the union representing about 45,000 dockworkers went on strike for the first time since 1977.

-Workers began walking picket lines early Tuesday, picketing near ports all along the East Coast.
-Workers outside the Port of Philadelphia walked in a circle and chanted, “No work without a fair contract.”
+Workers began walking picket lines early Tuesday near ports all along the East and Gulf coasts.

-A lengthy shutdown could raise prices on goods around the country and potentially cause shortages and price increases at big and small retailers alike as the holiday shopping season — along with a tight presidential election — approaches.
+A shutdown that lasts more than a few weeks has the potential to raise prices and create shortages of goods throughout the country as the holiday shopping season — along with a tight presidential election — approaches.

+President Joe Biden told reporters Thursday that he thought progress was being made in ending the strike.
+Asked how much, Biden said “We’ll find out soon.”

 What are the issues in the dockworkers strike?